-While reading The Gloaming, I felt like I was transported to my childhood, when I discovered fairy tales for Kirsty Logan’s writing has a magical quality to it and she includes Scottish mythology in this book which enhances the reading experience.
+While reading The Gloaming, I felt like I was transported to that point in my childhood, when I discovered fairy tales.
+The reason behind this wave of nostalgia is because Kirsty Logan’s writing has a magical quality to it and she includes Scottish mythology in this book which enhances the reading experience.
 However Logan is clever and uses myth to probe into deeper subjects.

-The main protagonist of the book is Mara, a girl who lives on an island where old people go to a cliff edge to die (they turn into stone) and is steeped in lore and superstition.
-When her younger brother dies in an accident and her elder sister emigrates, she is at her lowest point she discovers books, which in turn lead her to Pearl, who she falls in love with.
+The main protagonist of the book is Mara, a girl who lives on an island, where old people go to a cliff edge to die (they turn into stone) ,and is steeped in lore and superstition.
+When her younger brother dies in an accident and her elder sister emigrates, she is at her lowest point in her life and to escape the loss Mara turns to reading, which result in her meeting Pearl, who she falls in love with.

 The Gloaming is fantastic.
 There are some twists in the narrative, Logan explores all her characters thoroughly by giving information about their backgrounds and these chapters helped make the novel feel whole.
 I connected with all the protagonists in this book and combined the magical atmosphere (but with the exception of the stone bit, the book is grounded in reality) made The Gloaming a joy to read.
 Plus the fact that I live on an island, although I prefer it in the winter, helped me relate to the book.
 Also Logan knows how to create a feel good magical realist book without being twee or overdoing the magical bits.
 This was my first taste of Logan’s writing and since it was so positive I am definitely going to read more of her books.